awe-ux/moonshine-theme-switcher/README.md

 ```shell
 php artisan vendor:publish --provider='AweUx\MoonshineTheme\Providers\ThemeServiceProvider'
 ```
-After publishing, you will be able to find the config file `moonshine-theme.php` in the directory `config` of your project and `minimalictic.css` in `public/css`.
+After publishing, you will be able to find the config file `moonshine-theme.php` in the directory `config` of your project.

 ## Reset cache after publish provider